peterkuma/comble-mip-icon-les/README.md

 ## ICON model input and output

+The model experiment run directories are stored in `runs` and under `runs_work`.
+The former is on the scratch partition and subject to old file removal policies on Levante but is faster for reading and writing data.
+`runs_work` is a copy of `runs` on the work partition (project bb1311) made with rsync.
+This is permanent (as long as the project exists) but slower.
+After changes in `runs`, rsync should be run in due time (within several weeks) to ensure that the output is preserved: `rsync -av runs/ runs_work/`.

 ICON is configured to output three NetCDF files: `mean.nc`, `hourly.nc`, and `inst.nc`. `mean.nc` is 10-min means, `hourly.nc` is hourly instantaneous, and `inst.nc` is 10-min instantaneous.
 The exact output configuration is in `bin/les`.
-Two ICON namelists `icon_master.namelist` and `icon.namelist` containing the run configuration are created by `bin/les` in the experiment's run directory.
+Two ICON namelists, `icon_master.namelist` and `icon.namelist`, containing the run configuration, are created by `bin/les` in the experiment's run directory.
 Other ICON input files are symlinked in the run directory.
 Notably, the grids are located in `input/Torus_Triangles_`\*, and the LES forcing file is `input/COMBLE_INTERCOMPARISON_FORCING_V2.5.nc`.
 These are symlinked in the experiment's run directory as `grid.nc` and `init_SCM.nc`, respectively.
-The job's standard and error output are stored in `output`, and for the postprocessing job in `postproc_output`.
+The job's standard and error output are stored in `output`, and for the postprocessing job, in `postproc_output`.

 ## Postprocessing

-The postprocessing involve calculation of optical depth by `bin/postproc_steps/optdepth` and conversion of the model output to the DEPHY format by `bin/postproc_steps/dephy`, as required by the COMBLE MIP.
+The postprocessing involves calculation of optical depth by `bin/postproc_steps/optdepth` and conversion of the model output to the DEPHY format by `bin/postproc_steps/dephy`, as required by the COMBLE MIP.
 The optical depth calculation creates files `opt_mean.nc` and `opt_inst.nc` in the